 - Tape measure

-Decide where to position the shed in an optimal space, allow enough distance from hedges or fences for easy access to all sides.
-Using pegs and string to mark out the base 2 inch (5 cm) larger than the area of the building on each side.
-Finally, measure diagonals to ensure the area is square.
+Decide where to position your shed, allow enough distance from hedges or fences for easy access to all sides.
+Using the pegs and string, mark out the base 2 inch (5 cm) larger than the area of the building on each side.
+Finally, measure diagonally across both sides to ensure the area is square.

-Spread the concrete evenly and slightly proud of the formwork.
+Remember small amounts of water should be added at a time and mixed into the concrete.
+Be careful as excessive amounts may make the cement too sloppy and it needs to stay reasonably dry.
+Spread the concrete evenly and slightly above the formwork.
 This can be then levelled off with a long straight edge of timber resting on the formwork using a sawing motion slowly (as shown below) over the entire surface of the freshly laid concrete.

 - Pegs and string